Introduction

 Seminars

 Do attend seminars in Cambridge that are relevant to your project.
 Note the techniques of giving a seminar, and try if possible to find opportunities to practice your own skills.
-Remember you will have to give one, on your project, in the Easter Term.
+Remember you will have to give a short talk on your project, in the Easter Term.

 Examination of the project

-The project used to be graded alphabetically; these days it counts for 20% of the marks in the exam.
-Do not be misled into thinking this makes it more important.
+The project comprises 25% of the final marks, 5% is allocated to the revised final extended essay and 20% to the rest of the report.
 It is close-marked and at best can make a difference to your class only if you are very close to a class borderline.
 The course-work is much more important to your class.
 An important point which cannot be over-stressed is that Part II examiners are very well aware that many factors other than the student’s ability contribute to the final project report.
 Every allowance is made for these variables.